zhiyuan5986/qlib/examples/benchmarks_dynamic/incremental/README.md

 To get rid of dependencies on qlib, please refer to our [API](https://github.com/SJTU-Quant/DoubleAdapt) repo.

+## :newspaper: News
+Sep 15, 2023 :hammer: Support overriding learning rates during online training (meta-valid and meta-test).
+It is highly [recommended](#remarks) to tune offline and online learning rates.
+We also **CHANGED** our argparser: the arg `--lr` now means the learning rate of forecast model, while a new arg `--lr_da` means that of data adapter.

 ## Dataset
-Following DDG-DA, we run experiments on the crowd source version of qlib data which can be downloaded by
+Following DDG-DA, we run experiments on the crowd-source version of qlib data which can be downloaded by
 ```bash
 wget https://github.com/chenditc/investment_data/releases/download/2023-06-01/qlib_bin.tar.gz
 tar -zxvf qlib_bin.tar.gz -C ~/.qlib/qlib_data/crowd_data --strip-components=2
 ```
-Argument `--data_dir crowd_data` and `--data_dir cn_data` for crowd-source data and Yahoo-source data, respectively.
+Arg `--data_dir crowd_data` and `--data_dir cn_data` for crowd-source data and Yahoo-source data, respectively.

-Argument `--alpha 360` or `--alpha 158` for Alpha360 and Alpha 158, respectively.
+Arg `--alpha 360` or `--alpha 158` for Alpha360 and Alpha 158, respectively.
 > We have not carefully checked the program on Alpha158, possibly leaving bugs unresolved.
 > It is better to experiment on Alpha 360.
 >